swpease/Xword/README.md

 # Xword

 A application for creating crosswords.
+Currently works for OSX.

-This is my first time using everything in the project (Qt, QML, JavaScript, C++, github), so any suggestions are welcome.
+This is my first time using everything in the project (Qt, QML, JavaScript, C++, GitHub), so any suggestions are welcome.
 I'm using this project to learn.

-I have a basic, functional crossword puzzle editor, with full file saving/loading/overwriting/etc capabilities.
-The next major task is to figure out how to print completed crosswords.
+Features:

+     - Crossword puzzle editor (grid, clues, metadata)
+     - File I/O capabilities
+     - Export to pdf

+Limitations:

+     - The exporting to pdf functionality is fairly restrictive, due in part to the largely QWidget-based-ness of Qt's printing functionalities.
+     - Only plain text is supported for clues
+     - The app icon is set-up for OSX
+     - And many more...